ChiZhang18/Chi-Zhang-exercise/Final Project.md

 </tr>
 </tbody>
 </table>

->Table1: Description of Variables used in this Project
+>Table 1: Description of Variables used in this Project

 Predictive Model Building
 --------------------------